-Emergency Intervention (completed)
+• Emergency Intervention (completed)

 In 2011, it became apparent that the regional project would only address the medium to long-term needs of the people of Bulwer Town as it was unlikely for the dam to be constructed soon.
 This left Bulwer with an immediate need.
-As a result of this, it was looked into possible solutions linked to the dam project and the Luhane River in order to develop a scheme that will provide water to Bulwer in the interim until such time as the greater project is implemented.
+As a result of this, possible solutions were investigated to link the dam project and the Luhane River in order to develop a scheme that will provide water to Bulwer in the interim until such time as the greater project is implemented.
 The outcome of these investigations resulted in the implementation of the following:

-- A weir on the Luhane River. - An abstraction system and pump station at the weir site. - A package treatment plant at the weir site of 1.5 Me/day - A pipeline from the package WTP on the Luhane River to Bulwer Town and to a point to provide water to the Donnybrook/Gala area as well. - A reservoir positioned at the existing reservoir and Water Treatment Works in Bulwer Town.
+- A weir on the Luhane River (Figure 8.10 and Figure 8.11). - An abstraction system and pump station at the weir site. - A package treatment plant at the weir site of 1.5 Ml/day - A pipeline from the package WTP on the Luhane River to Bulwer Town and to a point to provide water to the Donnybrook/Gala area as well. - A reservoir positioned at the existing reservoir and Water Treatment Works in Bulwer Town.